Panzerschrek/U-00DC-Sprache/source/docs/en/numeric_literals.rst

 **********************

 Each numeric literal has a type.
-The numeric literal type may be explicitely specified - via type suffix.
+A numeric literal type may be explicitly specified - via type suffix.
-If a literal has no suffix, its type will be automatically choosen.
+If a literal has no suffix, its type will be automatically chosen.

 A name of any fundamental type may be used as type suffix.
 There are also additional type suffixes: